Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

 The second day, the real work began.
 The intense schedule included time for working through a relationship inventory together and a lunch with one of the retreat trainers– a sweet lady with 30 years as a marriage and family therapist under her belt.
 The coordinators of this retreat worked really hard to create spaces for every couple to get a one-on-one chat with a Christian counselor or therapist.
 Both my husband and I felt that our conversation with her was affirming and goal-oriented.
 Instead of just leading us to criticize one another, she helped us identify our strengths and how we could support one another.

-Perhaps the best lesson I learned at the retreat, and one that surprised me, was how good it can be to be honest and vulnerable with other Christian couples.
+Perhaps the best lesson I learned at the retreat, and one that surprised me, was how good it can be, to be honest, and vulnerable with other Christian couples.
 We had several break-out sessions over the weekend.
 During these times, we were paired with two other couples.
-We were encouraged to bring to light our fears, failures and weaknesses.
-We were also given ground rules on how to respond in love, without judgement and without jumping to offering some kind of solution.
-My husband said this rule was particularly challenging for him, since he’s a bit of a “fixer.”
+We were encouraged to bring to light our fears, failures, and weaknesses.
+We were also given ground rules on how to respond in love, without judgment and without jumping to offering some kind of solution.
+My husband said this rule was particularly challenging for him since he’s a bit of a “fixer.”

 For me, this time was kind of an epiphany.
 I realized that my husband and I had been holding back on sharing our problems with the other missionary couples in our village.
 I think many Christians, and especially those in leadership, feel that they have to hide their weaknesses in order to be effective ministers, to not stumble others or burden people.
 But in truth, all of us have weaknesses and sin.
 If we do not, as the Bible instructs us, “confess one to another,” there is no way for the light to shine in and for God to heal us.
 From this open, honest small group time at the marriage retreat, I learned the value of being vulnerable with trusted friends where I live.